adrg/go-wkhtmltopdf/README.md

 ### 2: Bring in your own wkhtmltox library

-If you want to bring in your wkhtmltox library, just copy the files to the **./wkhtmltox** directory and your are good to go.
+If you want to bring in your wkhtmltox library, just copy the files to the **./wkhtmltox** directory and you are good to go.
+Otherwise, skip this step.

 ### 3: Setup Makefile
 	PKG_SRC_PATH := $(GOPATH)/src/github.com/adrg/go-wkhtmltopdf